rambod/mailkit/README.md

 - Provide a slice of file paths (as `&[String]`) to `attachments`.
 - Attachments will be sent as MIME octet-stream.
+- When using async sending, files are read with `tokio::fs`.

 ---